Austin Riley Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to surrender 90 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- Rockies pitchers combine to rank 25th in baseball in home runs allowed (91 total, 1.3 per game).

-- Freeland (4-7) takes the mound for the Rockies in his 15th start of the season.
-He's put together a 3.91 ERA in 76 2/3 innings pitched, with 49 strikeouts.
+- Lamet makes the start for the Rockies, his fourth of the season.
+He is 1-3 with a 10.80 ERA and 26 strikeouts in 21 2/3 innings pitched.

-- The left-hander's most recent time out was on Saturday against the San Diego Padres, when he threw five innings, surrendering one earned run while giving up six hits.
+- In his last outing on Sunday against the San Diego Padres, the righty tossed five innings, giving up two earned runs while surrendering six hits.

+- In 15 games this season, the 30-year-old has a 10.80 ERA and 10.8 strikeouts per nine innings, while giving up a batting average of .362 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.